Baslocal/Server/README.md

 # ActionPak for Servers

-ActionPak for Servers is a comprehensive Bash script designed to simplify various server setup and management tasks on Ubuntu-based systems.
+ActionPak for Servers is a Bash script designed to simplify various server setup and management tasks on Ubuntu server.
 It provides a menu-driven interface for performing common server configurations and installing essential tools.

 ## Table of Contents